opensearch-project/project-website/_posts/2024-04-02-Multilingual-Search.md

   }
 }
 ```
-Our search query is `man birthday gift`, and notice that the results do not necessarily match the words `birthday` or `gift`:
+The search query is `man birthday gift`, but notice that the results do not necessarily match the words `birthday` or `gift`:
 ```json
 {
   ...